luccahuguet/guitar_trainer/README.md

 # Roadmap

-1 - Develop another mode to remember which note is which string in an acoustic guitar (with 6 string)
+1 - Develop another mode to remember which note is which string in an acoustic guitar (with 6 strings)